What Is A Misdemeanor?

 Consequences of Misdemeanors and Felonies

 It is important to understand that conviction for a felony or misdemeanor goes on record.
 When you apply for a job, a background check will immediately highlight your conviction.
+How long does a petty misdemeanor stay on your record?
 In some states, the record is expunged after a few years for a misdemeanor as long as the offender has not committed any other crime during that time period.
 The same is not true for a felony.
 It is almost impossible to erase a felony conviction from one’s record.

 Both a misdemeanor and a felony conviction can affect the rest of your life in many ways.
 With a misdemeanor, if you have many traffic tickets, it may lead to suspension of your driving license or high car insurance rates.
 You can even have a hard time finding a job.
 With a felony conviction, the repercussions are more serious.
 You will definitely not be able to vote, take public office, possess firearms or be part of the jury.
 You will never be eligible for any government grants and if you are a professional, then getting licensed with your board may be very difficult, if not impossible.